jwunderl/pxt-arcade/docs/courses/csintro1/loops/intro.md

 pause(200)
 ```

+## Additional Challenge or Project

+Students can easily extend the Boomerang project.

+* Make the boomerang go a random distance (for instance 25 to 30 loops)
+* Add a Splash screen or make the A button "throw" the boomerang
+* Change the Y position of the boomerang sprite using the controller.
+This allows the Boomerang to go up and down and avoid or hit obstacles (see next item)
+* Randomly place some obstacle sprites on the far left of the screen and give points if an overlap
+* Randomly place some enemy obstacles and take away lives (consider starting with 2 lives or more)

 ## What did we learn?

 1. Describe how a ``||loop:repeat||`` block makes programming easier by reducing code repetition.
 Use an example.